 HODIE (Roman Calendar): ante diem quintum Kalendas Augustas.

-MYTHS and LEGENDS: The art image for today's legend shows Triptolemus; you can also see the legends for the current week listed together here.
+MYTHS and LEGENDS: The art image for today's legend shows The Gigantomachy; you can also see the legends for the current week listed together here.

 TODAY'S MOTTOES and PROVERBS:

-BREVISSIMA: The distich poster for today is Dies Iudicii.
-Click here for a full-sized view; the poem has a vocabulary list and an English translation, too.
+BREVISSIMA: The distich poster for today is Credo Quod Video.
+Click here for a full-sized view.

 And here are today's proverbial LOLcats:

-FABULAE FACILES: The fable from the Fabulae Faciles widget is Tigris et Venatores, the sad story of the mama tiger (this fable has a vocabulary list).
+FABULAE FACILES: The fable from the Fabulae Faciles widget is Tigris et Venatores, the sad story of the mother tiger and her cub (this fable has a vocabulary list).